mundorfd/dm-work-vault/Code Highlight Tool.md

 ## Accessibility

-The following themes passed the Accessibility checker integrated into the Rich Content Editor:
+The following themes passed the [accessibility checker integrated into the Canvas Rich Content Editor](https://community.canvaslms.com/t5/Canvas-Basics-Guide/How-do-I-use-the-Accessibility-Checker-in-the-Rich-Content/ta-p/618238):

 - A11y-dark
 - A11y-light